iPad mini 5

 There is Bluetooth 5 as well, so any of your favorite headphones will connect with ease.

 You can purchase the iPad mini in three colors; space gray, silver, and gold.
-It is configurable to have 64GB or 256GB of storage and a cellular option can be added.
+It is configurable to have 64GB or 256GB of storage, and there is also a cellular option.
 The iPad mini is priced at $399 or $549, respectively.
 Add $130 to the total if you want to add cellular to either option.
-The iPad mini is often seen on sale.